jrr8/24/README.md

 That's where this started, but once I did that I started playing with ways to get more clever and tested it against more than 4 numbers (spoiler, it blows up very quickly).

+## Web interface
+Most of my time was spent on perfecting `24.py`, but I figured what's the point of having these fun toys without anyone to share them with?
+So I made a simple web interface at http://24.broccoli-rob.me (plug: also checkout <http://broccoli-rob.me> for a good time)